marioallaa/selfEdittingProgram/README.md

 # selfEdittingProgram

-This is a Python Script which Modifies itself and then restarts again with the modified code
+    his is a Python Script which Modifies itself and then restarts again with the modified code

+`Blank, inc`